jessicaldale/manager-readme/README.md

 In general, please over-communicate with me.
 Don’t worry about sending me too many messages or overwhelming me, it’s really valuable, and in our remote context, I’d love to be here for you for what comes up because I can’t see how you’re doing by walking around an office.

 ### Meetings and schedule
 While I have a preference to meeting for 30 minutes every week, the length, frequency, and medium are up to you.
 To start, I will book us time to meet for 1 hour once a week.
-As mentioned before, this is not the only time you can reach me - if there is ever something on your mind, please reach out.
+This of course is not the only time you can reach me - if there is ever something on your mind, please reach out.
 If I am busy, I will find time for you.

 # My personality and quirks
 * I am an [Internal Thinker](https://coachapproachministries.org/thinking-styles/).
 I will take my time to purposefully choose the words